A little guide on how to prep your houseplants for this year’s growing season…

 Step one: Repotting

 Identify which houseplants in your collection need repotting.
 This is an important part of the prepping process, so take note!
-You can infer a lot of information about your plants health and wellbeing by checking their roots.
+You can infer a lot of information about your plants health and well-being by checking their roots.
 So, first things first, check its root structure.
-If you notice roots visibly peeking out from the drainage holes or through the soil top, then its’s time to repot.
-Also, look out for densely, overcrowded roots, as this indicates your houseplant would benefit from being in a bigger sized pot.
+If you notice roots visibly peeking out from the drainage holes or through the soil top, then it’s time to repot.
+Also, look out for densely, overcrowded roots, as this indicates your houseplant would benefit from being in a bigger-sized pot.
 In the meantime, do what you need to do so you don’t forget which houseplants will need repotting!

 Step two: Go potty for pots